ClintasaurusRex/the-cheatsheet/classes.md

-Getters and Setters
+Getters and Setters:

 Getters and setters are methods used to access and modify private attributes of a class.

-Getters
+Getters:

 Used to retrieve the value of a private attribute.
 Usually start with "get" followed by the attribute name.
 Syntax:

 public String getMake() {
     return make;
 }

-Setters
+Setters:

 Used to set or modify the value of a private attribute.
 Usually start with "set" followed by the attribute name.
 Often include parameter validation.

 Syntax:
 public void setMake(String make) {
     if (make != null && !make.isEmpty()) {